Austin Hooper: 2019 season

 In Week 3 against the Indianapolis Colts, Hooper caught six passes for 66 yards and two touchdowns as the Falcons lost 27–24.
-In Week 4 against the Titans, Hooper caught nine passes for a career-high 130 yards in the 24–10 loss.
-In Week 6 against the Arizona Cardinals, Hooper caught 8 passes for 117 yards and a touchdown in the 34–33 loss.
-In Week 10 against the New Orleans Saints, Hooper had four receptions for 17 yards and a touchdown in the 26–9 win.
+In the next game against the Titans, Hooper caught nine passes for a career-high 130 yards during the 24–10 loss.
+Two weeks later against the Arizona Cardinals, Hooper caught eight passes for 117 yards and a touchdown in the narrow 34–33 loss.

+During Week 10 against the New Orleans Saints, Hooper had four receptions for 17 yards and a touchdown in the 26–9 victory.
 Hooper suffered an MCL sprain during the win and was ruled out for the next three games.
-In Week 16 against the Jacksonville Jaguars, Hooper caught seven passes for 82 yards in the 24–12 win.
+During Week 16 against the Jacksonville Jaguars, Hooper caught seven passes for 82 yards in the 24–12 victory.
 On January 20, 2020, Hooper was named to his second Pro Bowl as a replacement for 49ers tight end George Kittle.
 Overall, Hooper finished the 2019 season with 75 receptions for 787 receiving yards and six receiving touchdowns.

-Hooper playing against the Steelers in 2021.